Madhupur Assembly constituency

-Madhupur Assembly constituency is an assembly constituency in the Indian state of Jharkhand.
+Madhupur Assembly constituency is a Legislative Assembly constituency of Deoghar district in the Indian state of Jharkhand.

 Overview

 Madhupur Assembly constituency covers: Madhupur and Karon Police Stations and Kusmil, Chanddih, Pathra and Basbariya gram panchayats in Jasidih Police Station in Deoghar district.

 Madhupur Assembly constituency is part of Godda (Lok Sabha constituency).
 It is also a part of Deogarh pranav.